-Academic dictionaries & encyclopaedias are important places to start your research, especially if you are new to a topic.
+Academic dictionaries & encyclopaedias are good places to start your research, especially if you are unfamiliar with the topic, theory, or concept.

-They summarise existing research, and are especially useful in helping define terminology and concepts, assisting you to get a basic understanding of the subject or idea.
-Articles in encyclopaedias can also point you towards some of the key literature on a topic.
+Articles summarise existing research, and are especially useful in clarifying terminology and concepts, assisting you to get a basic understanding of the subject or idea.
+Entries in encyclopaedias can also point you towards some of the key literature on a topic.

-Do not rely on Web sources, as these are often unreliable!
+Do not rely on freely available Web sources, as these are often unreliable!

 A great starting point for Psychoanalysis is the PEPWeb Glossary: